Devendra48D/Card-Processing-System/README.md

 ##Design Decisions
 I used Python and implemented the database as a dictionary to decrease lookup or query time.

-I use a simple if-else structure when reading each command and perform operations on the database as per the instructions provided
+Use a simple if-else structure to reading each command and perform operations on a database as per the instructions provided

 ##Algorithm